Catuaba (Anemopaegma mirandum) is the bark of a tree that has been traditionally used as an aphrodisiac.

 6. Catuaba Might Help Patients With Cancer

-Last but not least, according to a 2007 study, catuaba contains special alkaloids called tannins which are powerful antioxidants and might have anticancer properties .
+Last but not least, according to a 2007 study, Catuaba contains unique alkaloids called tannins, which are potent antioxidants and might have anticancer properties .